 You can check your own sitemap by heading to your Google Search Console, where it should have been registered when first created.
-Under Crawl you’ll find Sitemaps which lists all those associated with your account.
+On the left hand side, you will find a subheading labelled Index you’ll find Sitemaps which lists all those associated with your account.

 An added bonus of a refined XML sitemap is that you can use it to set up a ‘crawl budget’.
 This adds a level of control to how you direct search engines to crawl your website by directing how you want to ‘spend’ your budget (more here).

-By using a disallow function in your robots.txt file, you can close off access to certain pages and, therefore, create some control over which pages do get crawled.
+By using a disallow function in your robots.txt file, for example, you can close off access to certain pages and, therefore, create some control over which pages do get crawled.

 We are also able to do a more refined review of exactly how well your website’s being searched by different search engines by identifying exactly how many pages each search engine is indexing.